hongzhonglu/strainOptimizer/README.md

 ```

 3. Solvers

+We recommend using commercial solvers such as CPLEX or Gurobi.
+Please install one of them and set up the corresponding Python API.
 - GUROBI (version 10.0)

 We recommend obtaining a valid Gurobi license.
 Otherwise, adjust the code to use a different optimizer.
 To retrieve your license::